-This insomnia has a nutritional root.
-The quality of the blood is poor because the diet is poor or the digestion (Spleen qi) is weak.
-The poor blood fails to properly nourish the Heart (Mind).
+This insomnia often has a nutritional root and causes quality of the blood to be poor.
+In these cases the poor blood fails to properly nourish the Heart (Mind).

-If you have this insomnia, you may have difficulty falling asleep.
-You may also have fatigue during the day or you may have a digestive complaint as well.
+If you have this type insomnia, you may have difficulty falling asleep.
+You may also have fatigue during the day and possibly digestive complaints as well.

 Disharmony Between Heart and Kidneys

-Many people who have experienced acupuncture for any problem are familiar with its sleep inducing properties, finding it difficult to stay awake during treatment, or sleeping profoundly well the night after treatment.
+Many people who have experienced acupuncture are familiar with its sleep inducing properties and find it difficult to stay awake during treatment, or find themselves sleeping exceptionally well the night after treatment.